Zork: Reviews

 The episodes of Zork were highly praised in contemporaneous reviews.
 Byte and 80 Micro praised their writing, which the Byte reviewer described as "entertaining, eloquent, witty, and precise".
 Reviewers for Softalk and The Space Gamer enjoyed how the parser let them input more complex sentences than did earlier games, the Softalk review noting that every other game since Adventure had limited the player to two-word phrases, though they also thought players would largely stick with clearer two-word commands.
 80 Micro wondered whether Zork could ever be completed because of how much the parser let the player do.
 Byte concluded that "no single advance in the science of Adventure has been as bold and exciting" as Zork, a sentiment echoed by Softalk.

 In the years after its release, Zork I received more reviews praising the game in relation to Adventure and the genre.
-Jerry Pournelle recommended the game in his long-running Byte column, stating in 1983 that "if you liked Adventure and wanted more ...
+Jerry Pournelle described the mainframe and Personal Software versions as "more difficult and more interesting" than Adventure in 1980, and recommended the Infocom version in 1983, saying that "if you liked Adventure and wanted more ...
 I guarantee you'll love Zork".
 Computer Gaming World in 1982, PC Magazine in 1982, and SoftSide in 1983 all recommended it as a "must-have" for anyone interested in fantasy or adventure games.
 Family Computing, in late 1983, proclaimed it a classic of the genre and the game that made the adventure genre more than a novelty.